highbyte/dotnet-6502/docs/index.md

 See [Desktop apps installation](host-apps/installation.md) for download links and instructions for Windows, Linux, and macOS.

+## Terminal (TUI) app

+[Terminal (TUI) app](host-apps/terminal/overview.md) — runs the emulator interactively inside a real terminal, rendering the emulated text-mode screen as colored Unicode cells via [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui).
+Works over SSH and in `tmux`/`screen`.
+Supports the C64 and VIC-20 in character mode (no audio, no bitmap/sprite graphics), and includes the built-in machine code monitor.

 ## Headless app

 [Headless app](host-apps/headless/overview.md) — runs the emulator without any UI, rendering, audio, or user input.
 Controlled entirely via CLI arguments and Lua scripts.
 Useful for automation, scripting, and CI workflows.